8 lessons, 2 hours.

 This is a very important, rudimentary weave, often taught as the first weave by many basketry teachers.

-Not only is It is the base for other types and variations of pairing, but it's also the base for all types of waling - which we will learn next.
+Not only is it the basis for other types and variations of pairing, it is also the basis for all types of waling - which we are going to learn next.

 Between weaving the base and weaving the sides, we need to add uprights to our basket.